Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Introduction

 While being a phenomenological ordering scheme, the arrangement of hadron states on Regge trajectories should emerge from QCD, ideally directly without approximations or based on certain symmetries or as result of suitable models.
 In fact, the relativistic quark model \cite{Ebert:2009ua,Ebert:2009ub} delivers such linear trajectories.
 Also holographic models based on the AdS/CFT correspondence (cf.~\cite{Brodsky:2014yha,Afonin:2009xi}) cope with Regge trajectories \cite{Afonin:2009pd}, or even use them as input for constraining the dilaton dynamics for further investigations \cite{Li:2013oda,Li:2012ay,Zollner:2017ggh}.
 Moreover, functional formulations of QCD such as combined Dyson-Schwinger (DS) and Bethe-Salpeter (BS) equations address the issue of recovering Regge trajectories \cite{Fischer:2014xha,Hilger:2017jti} with appropriate interactions kernels and truncation schemes \cite{Binosi:2016rxz}.
 The latter approach is interesting since it provides the avenue towards addressing the important quest for medium modifications of hadrons in a hot and dense hadron medium \cite{Wang:2013wk}.
 Considering the medium created transiently in the course of relativistic heavy-ion collisions, the interplay of confinement and chiral symmetry restoration poses further challenges \cite{Suganuma:2017syi}.
+In this context, radial excitations of quarkonia play an important role as diagnostic tool: The relative strengths of $\psi (2s)$ or $\Upsilon (2s)$ states to $J/\psi$ or $\Upsilon (1s)$, measured via their $e^+ e^-$ and $\mu^+ \mu^-$ decay channels, depend on the centrality in nucleus-nucleus collisions and are different in proton-nucleus as well as proton-proton collisions at LHC energies.
+This is interpreted as a hint to sequential meson melting of heavy vector states, further supported by the suppression of $\Upsilon (3s)$ in heavy-ion collisions \cite{Sirunyan:2018nsz,Aaboud:2018quy,Sirunyan:2018pse,Sirunyan:2017lzi,Aronson:2017ymv}.